-|King Carl XVI Gustaf
+|King Carl XVI Gustaf (since September 1973)

-|Size||450,295 km² (175,896 sq mi)|
+|Size||450,295 km² (175,896 sq. miles)|

-|MEPs||20 (Joined the EU in 1995)|
+|MEPs||21 (joined the EU in 1995)|

-|Next legislative election||September 2019|
+|Next legislative election||2022|

 |Presidency of the Council||January – June 2023|

 |Brexit priorities||The UK is Sweden’s fourth biggest trading partner and the two countries have often worked together on issues such as free trade and EU reforms.
-But Sweden has made it clear it will not be too soft on the UK, as it does not want to jeopardise the EU’s unity.The Government wants to secure the rights of EU citizens in the UK and British people in the EU as soon as possible.|

 |What Mr Löfven said on Brexit||“But if the UK wants some time to think about the situation, this will also give EU countries some time… On the other hand, you hear about plans in the UK to, for example, lower corporate taxes considerably.
 If they, during this time, begin that kind of race, that will make discussions more difficult.
 Aggressiveness from Britain in those types of issues — that doesn’t improve the relationship.”